Black Friday 2018 kitchen and appliance deals: $40 off Instant Pot, $100 off Dyson products and more

 If you're in the market for a practical Black Friday splurge, you can find large appliances, vacuums and a wide variety of kitchen gadgets for a sizable chunk off of the sticker price.
 You'll be able to up your cooking game and save money in the process.

 We'll be collecting our favorite deals on large appliances and kitchen gadgets right here.
 We'll update the list as new deals are announced and old ones expire.
 If you're ready to shop, you're in luck.
-Even though Black Friday itself isn't for a couple of weeks (Nov.
+Even though Black Friday itself isn't for a week (Nov.
 23), some of the holiday deals have already started.

 Just keep in mind: